YMCA in South Australia: General Secretaries and CEO's

-Graeme Irvine.
-Irvine was an evangelical Christian and developed in the Adelaide YMCA a group of similar thinking leaders.
+Graeme Irvine was an evangelical Christian and developed in the Adelaide YMCA a group of similar thinking leaders.
 Ultimately this became exclusive and counterproductive.
 He went on to build up World Vision Australia and then to New York where he grew the organisation into a large multinational NGO.
 Irvine was in 1978 among the signers of the Declaration of Internationalization, which declared a set of objectives for World Vision in its operations throughout the world.
 In 1988, Irvine became the first non-American president of World Vision International.

-Jim Daly. came from Woodside army camp where he was a YMCA army officer.
-After his Army service he joined the Adelaide Y as Extension Secretary under Irvine having responsibility for developing boards, programmes and ensuring the viability of Walkerville, Northern Districts (Kilburn), West Croydon and Elizabeth Branches.
+Jim Daly came from Woodside army camp where he was a YMCA army officer.
+After his Army service he joined the Adelaide "Y" as Extension Secretary under Irvine having responsibility for developing boards, programmes and ensuring the viability of Walkerville, Northern Districts (Kilburn), West Croydon and Elizabeth Branches.
 He was a senior leader at the first Kangaroo Island Camp and many others in preceding years.
 They were initially organised initially by Don McCallum, Physical Education Director and in following years by Ross Baxter Glen Powell, Gary Kelly, Dean Manning, Dave Badger, Tim Looker.
 The Kangaroo Island Camps ran for nearly 40 years.
 Daly's particular interest was in Adventure Camping.
 He personally led groups of senior leaders on Outward Bound-type expeditions to New Zealand, Tasmania (Cradle Mountain Track, Flinders Ranges and the Grampians).
-Daly went on become a Senior Office, then Assistant Director in the newly formed South Australian Government Department of Tourism, Recreation and Sport.
+Daly went on become a Senior Office, then assistant director in the newly formed South Australian Government Department of Tourism, Recreation and Sport.
 He also completed his Master of Health at UNISA.
-Daly continues his involvement in the Y as a Life Member.
+Daly continues his involvement in the "Y" as a Life Member.